rukovo/base64-translator/README.md

 A simple program for encoding and decoding base64 text.
 No need to select the text from the terminal and copy it, the program copies the output into your clipboard.

-Pyperclip might need to be installed, which can be done via pip: 'pip install pyperclip'
+Pyperclip might need to be installed, which can be done via pip: `pip install pyperclip`

+Included is a clean version and also the version I personally use.
+You can see what the differences are.

 ## Example Output
 ```